The Language of Generalization: Case Study 3: Causal Language

 \begin{quotation} You are an astronaut-scientist exploring a distant planet.
 On this planet, there are animals called cheebas and your team of scientists wants to figure out how to make these animals sleepy.
 Your team runs experiments trying to make cheebas sleepy with different naturally occurring herbs.
 The results are shown below: \end{quotation}

-Participants then click a button to show the results of the experiments.
-Experiment results appear one at a time (upon a click), and are described in an \emph{evidence statement} (e.g., \enquote{Your team gave herb A to 100 different cheebas.
+Participants then clicked a button to show the results of the experiments, which appeared one at a time in a random order (following a particular distribution).
+Experimental results were also are described linguistically (e.g., \enquote{Your team gave herb A to 100 different cheebas.
 Of those 100 treated, 98 cheebas were made sleepy.}) as well as displayed in a table showing the number of successes (e.g., \enquote{animals made sleepy}) per number of attempts (always 100 per experiment; Figure \ref{fig:causalExpt}A).
 We described the results of these individual experiments using token-level causal language (e.g., \enquote{98 cheebas were made sleepy}) to imply that actual causation occurred in these cases.
 Participants see the results of eleven experiments, though they are told the results of one experiment were lost and a \enquote{?} was placed in the table (Figure \ref{fig:causalExpt}B).
 (These lost results would be found in the \emph{causal endorsement} task, Expt.
-3b).
-After participants viewed the results of the 10 \enquote{experiments} (and 1 missing experiment), they are told to review the results of the experiments before continuing (Figure \ref{fig:causalExpt}C).
+3B).
+After participants viewed the results of the 10 experiments (and 1 missing experiment), they are told to review the results of the experiments before continuing (Figure \ref{fig:causalExpt}C).

-Upon clicking the continue button, the table of experiment results is removed and participants are told more experiments were conducted.
-Participants were asked to predict the results of the next 5 experiments (Figure \ref{fig:causalExpt}D).
-Participants were given five slider bars ranging from 0 - 100, and asked to predict the next five substances (e.g., herbs M, N, P, Q, and R).

-After responding, participants then completed an attention check survey where they were asked what the team of scientists were investigating (choosing a response from a drop-down menu with 12 options) and to input one of the numerical results they saw on the previous screen.
+Upon clicking the continue button, the table of experiment results is removed and participants are told that five more experiments were conducted that day and asked to predict the results of those experiments (Figure \ref{fig:causalExpt}D).
+Participants were given five slider bars ranging from 0 - 100 to rate the number of predicted successes out of 100 attempts.
+After responding, participants then completed an attention check survey where they were asked what the team of scientists was investigating (choosing a response from a drop-down menu with 12 options) and to input one of the numerical results they saw on the previous screen.
 This attention check served to confirm that participants had encoded both relevant aspects of the experiment (the domain and the frequencies).